 prepared by grid blasting with aluminumoxide using the old Badger tool.

 Boiler was primed with red primer as the grey turned out to be no longer usable, cab is shortened, the windows are now modified to the rounded version of the Br50 with new shields from brass and some plastic inserts in the lower corners.
 I also fitted a new airvent filed from a piece of PS and closed the holes in the roof of the DR version and fitted a new floor to make it more rigid.
 The lettering was removed by sanding it off in order to prevent it shining through on its new coat of paint when viewed under oblique angles.

 Some minor things to do on the loco such as a coupling on the front and some hand grips and lamp irons on the buffer beam and the brake cylinders below the cab.
 The major work left to do is to modify the tender front which needs a windshield, steps and foot plate.
-I haven't found a useful drawing for this and studying the photo's there look to be two slightly different versions.
-The nasty thing is that this probably needs to be made in 2 parts as there is a seperation along the bottom water tank and upper coal bunker.
+PFT/TSP nicely produced an article in 'op de baan' magazine about these tenders with lots of photos, these will suffice to reconstruct the available bodies.
+The only nasty thing is that it needs to be made in 2 parts as there is a seperation between the bottom water tank and upper coal bunker.
 The above photos show it without the bunker part showing the original motor.
 This motor is rather big and driving the last 2 axles.
 Using an 8 mm Maxon we can put in a lot more weight for pulling power in the same space, but anyone can see that driving the front axles is a better solution as with extra weight the front axles will carry most of this weight.
 Unfortunately the frame is not symmetric thus we cannot turn it around.
 However I will first see how it performs before further changes are made.